-The Student Advisory Council provides input throughout the HSA Curriculum.
-The purpose is to give feedback to faculty and administration regarding academic and student life in a structured, constructive process with the Program Chair.
-Student Council members meet on a periodic basis with the Program Chair and faculty to provide feedback to faculty and administration regarding academic and curricular issues.
-Student Council officer representatives are selected each year by self-nomination.
+The Student Advisory Council provides input on the HSA Curriculum and program at large.
+The purpose is to give feedback to faculty and administration regarding academic and student life in a structured, constructive process with the Program Director.
+Student Council members meet on a periodic basis with the Program Director and faculty to provide feedback to faculty and administration regarding academic and curricular issues.
+Student Council representatives are selected each year by self-nomination, or nomination by peer or faculty.